Daryll Neita: 2020–present

 Neita won a silver medal in the 200 metres at the 2024 European Championships in Rome, Italy, with a time of 22.50s.

 After winning the 100 metres gold medal at the 2024 British Athletics Championships, Neita was subsequently named in the Great Britain team for the 2024 Summer Olympics.
 She placed fourth in the 100 m, the best result by a British woman in 64 years in the event.
 Neita also placed fifth in the 200 m, and won a silver medal in the 4 × 100 m relay.

 In November 2024, it was announced that Neita had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.
+Following the cancellation of Grand Slam Track after three meetings due to economic concerns, Neita stated "I would just hope that ultimately we're all able to get what's owed and I do believe that it will be a positive outcome, I truly do."

+Neita was disqualified for a false start in the final of the 100 m at the 2025 British Championships.
+Despite this, she was named in the team for the 2025 World Athletics Championships, where she made the semi-finals of the 100 m and 200 m.
+The following year, Neita suffered a broken foot in April, affecting her preparation for the season.